IIGROUP/MM-CelebA-HQ-Dataset/README.md

 * For label, we use CelebAMask-HQ dataset, which contains manually-annotated semantic mask of facial attributes corresponding to CelebA-HQ.
 * For sketches, we follow the same data generation pipeline as in [DeepFaceDrawing](http://www.geometrylearning.com/DeepFaceDrawing/).
 We first apply Photocopy filter in Photoshop to extract edges, which preserves facial details and introduces excessive noise, then apply the [sketch-simplification](https://github.com/bobbens/sketch_simplification) to get edge maps resembling hand-drawn sketches.
 * For background removing, we use an open-source tool [Rembg](https://github.com/danielgatis/rembg) and a commercial software [removebg](https://www.remove.bg/).
 Different backgrounds can be further added using image composition or harmonization methods like [DoveNet](https://github.com/bcmi/Image_Harmonization_Datasets).
+* For 3DMM coefficients and the corresponding rendered image, we use [Deep3DFaceReconstruction](https://github.com/microsoft/Deep3DFaceReconstruction).
+Please follow the instructions for data generation.
+We also provide the Cleaned Face Datasets, the "cleaned" version of two popular face datasets, CelebAHQ and FFHQ, made by removing instances with extreme poses, occlusions, blurriness, or the presence of multiple individuals in the frame.

 ### Usage